mmaul/pkgtool/README.md

 * Libraries hae a need to present one or more API interfaces
 * Web Applications have a need to present one executable along with associated content

+Independant package repositories are usless if you don't know where they are, and even if you do it's inconvient.
+Which is why the ''litterbox'' central package index.
 Usage
 =====
 ## scoop - package manager